 Select a peaceful spot away from other people, pets, and other potential interruptions so that you can interview candidates without distractions.
 You might also consider using a headset to prevent any unexpected background noise from interfering with the video call’s audio quality.

-You expect that job candidates will show up prepared when they meet with you.
+You expect job candidates to appear prepared when they meet with you.
 You, too, should devote time to making remote interviews as productive as possible.

 Minimize the risk of technical difficulties by having reliable technology (desktop or laptop computer instead of a smartphone, strong internet connection, etc.) in place to conduct your interviews.
 If multiple people from your company will attend the meetings, encourage them to have their technical details in good order.